 Under our agreement with Elan, we manufacture TYSABRI and, in the U.S. prior to the suspension, sold TYSABRI to Elan who then distributed TYSABRI to third party distributors.
 Prior to the suspension, we recorded revenue when TYSABRI was shipped from Elan to third party distributors.
 In the first quarter of 2005, we recorded \$5.9 million of net product revenues related to sales of TYSABRI to Elan that we estimate were ultimately dosed into patients.
-Additionally, as of March 31, 2005, we deferred \$14.0 million in revenue, which has been fully paid by Elan, related to sales of TYSABRI which had not yet been shipped by Elan and remains deferred at June 30, 2005.
-As of March 31, 2005, and in connection with the voluntary suspension of TYSABRI, we recorded an allowance for sales returns of approximately \$9.0 million, which represented our best estimate of expected returns from our customers of product we sold in the first quarter of 2005.
-This allowance was based on expected returns of TYSABRI.
-As of June 30, 2005, our estimates of returns were updated based on additional information from customers.
-As of June 30, 2005, our allowance for sales returns of TYSABRI were adjusted to be approximately \$9.7 million, based on updated expectations for returns.
-This resulted in a reduction of TYSABRI revenues in the second quarter of 2005 of approximately \$0.7 million.
+Additionally, as of March 31, 2005, we deferred \$14.0 million in revenue under our revenue recognition policy with Elan, which has been fully paid by Elan, related to sales of TYSABRI which had not yet been shipped by Elan and remains deferred at September 30, 2005.
+Through September 30, 2005, we incurred net withdrawal costs of \$7.8 million related to sales returns in connection with the voluntary suspension of TYSABRI.
 Should our estimate of expected sales returns and allowances be materially different from actual returns, then we may be required to record adjustments, which could result in additional revenues or further reductions of revenue.

-As of June 30, 2005, Elan owed us \$22.7 million, representing commercialization and development expenses as well as withdrawal costs incurred by us, which is included in other current assets on our condensed consolidated balance sheets.
+As of September 30, 2005, Elan owed us \$18.7 million, representing commercialization and development expenses as well as withdrawal costs incurred by us, which is included in other current assets on our condensed consolidated balance sheets.